 I-2-6-78.Closing the Hearing

-If the claimant and the representative have no additional evidence to submit, and the ALJ determines that no additional evidence is needed, the ALJ should state on the record that the hearing and record are closed, and inform the claimant and the representative that a written decision setting forth the findings of fact and the conclusions of law will be issued.
+If the claimant and the representative have no additional evidence to submit or to inform the ALJ about and the ALJ determines that no additional evidence is needed, the ALJ will state on the record that the hearing and record are closed.
+In addition, the ALJ will advise the claimant and the representative that he or she will issue a written decision setting forth the findings of fact and the conclusions of law.

 If the claimant or representative have additional evidence to submit, or the ALJ determines that additional evidence is needed (e.g., a consultative examination or an updated medical report), the ALJ will inform the claimant and representative (if any) that the record will remain open after the hearing to allow time to submit or obtain the additional evidence.
 If the claimant and representative intend to submit additional evidence, the ALJ will decide how long to leave the record open.
 If the ALJ intends to obtain additional evidence, the ALJ will advise the claimant and the representative that, before the ALJ issues a decision, the ALJ will give them an opportunity to examine the evidence, provide comments, object to the evidence, refute the evidence by submitting other evidence, or, if needed, request a supplemental hearing.
 For specific proffer instructions, see Hearings, Appeals and Litigation Law (HALLEX) manual I-2-7-1.
 The claimant and representative may voluntarily waive their right to examine the evidence.
 If they voluntarily waive this right, the ALJ will indicate such waiver on the record.
 For more information about the waiver, see HALLEX I-2-7-15.